jhvanderschee/jekyllcodex/_without-plugin/slider.md

 ---
-title: Slider
+title: Slider/Carousel
 ---

 ### Introduction

-A lot of websites have a slider or carousel.
+A lot of websites have a slider (or carousel).
 Most of them in the header.
+The big question is though: [Should I use a carousel?](http://shouldiuseacarousel.com/) If you decide you should... here is a decent one.
 The carousel is based on this [pure CSS carousel](https://codeburst.io/how-to-pure-css-carousel-ce1a8cb231c8) with plenty of [options](https://codepen.io/jh3y/pen/WwVKLN).
 Content is stored in YML in the data directory.
 Design decisions are stored in the include variables.

 ### How it works